Azure/bicep/docs/spec/parameters.md

 ```

 ### Secure parameters
-If you are familiar with ARM template parameters, you will notice a conspicuous absense of `secureString` and `secureObject` types.
+If you are familiar with ARM template parameters, you will notice a conspicuous absence of `secureString` and `secureObject` types.
 In this language, these types are annotated with the `@secure` decorator.

 The following declarations will compile into a `secureString` and `secureObject` parameters, respectively.
 ```